day8/re-frame-10x/README.md

 * Make sure you have followed all the installation steps.
 * Make sure you have checked the [prerequisites](#important-prerequisites)

+### Factory reset

+re-frame-10x persists its state in local [storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
+If you experience a bug, this mechanism may be reproducing your bug, even after the root cause is fixed.
+To fully refresh the state:

+* Reset the settings to factory defaults in the settings panel
+* If you can't load the settings panel, run `day8.re_frame_10x.trace.factory_reset_BANG_()` in the JavaScript console.
+* If neither of those work, [remove all of the keys](https://stackoverflow.com/questions/9404813/how-to-view-or-edit-localstorage) with the prefix `day8.re-frame.trace`.

 ### If the re-frame-10x window won't show up when pressing `ctrl-shift-x`

 * Make sure that your browser window doesn't have focus in a text-box or something else that is intercepting keyboard events.